Mary Dyer's "Monster"

 One of the elders, hearing of it, asked Mrs. Hutchinson, when she was ready to depart; whereupon she told him

-she said, of Mr. Cotton) [John Cotton, a Boston minister and former counselor to Anne Hutchinson], which
+said, of Mr. Cotton) [John Cotton, a Boston minister and former counselor to Anne Hutchinson], which coming to

-coming to the governor’s knowledge, he called another of the magistrates and that elder, and sent for the
+the governor’s knowledge, he called another of the magistrates and that elder, and sent for the midwife, and

 revealed all, and that he intended to have it taken up and viewed, she made this report of it, viz.: it was a woman